connorjoleary/DeepCite/README.md

 * For the following commands navigate to DeepCite/extension folder
   * Use command `npm install mocha` to install testing framework
   * Use command `npm test` to run tests

+* DeepCite/test-folder contains a basic web server meant for testing frontend functionality before we connect the frontend and backend together.
+  * Follow the readme in that folder for its instructions

 ### Backend Testing
   * main testing: run main.py in backend/tokenizer_files/